unity8-team/miral/building_and_using_miral.md

 the toolkit my making X11 protocol calls will have problems though.

 To exit from miral-shell press Ctrl-Alt-BkSp.

+To run independently of X11 you need to grant access to the graphics hardware (by running as root) and specify a VT to run in.
+For example:

+    $ sudo bin/miral-shell --vt 4 --arw-file --file $XDG_RUNTIME_DIR/mir_socket

+For convenient testing there's a "testrun" script that wraps this command to start the server (as root) and then launches the gnome-terminal (as the current user):

+    $ ../scripts/testrun

 Running applications on Miral